Ga11u/tekna-workshop/cassandra/README.md

 ## (Optional) Step 6: Create a cluster
 **Creating a cluster of two or more nodes requires a lot of resources, it may not run on your computer.**

+For this you can use the following docker-compose or do `cp docker-compose-cluster.yml docker-compose.yml` (if you have cloned the git repo):

 ```yml
 version: '3'